DEFRA/ffc-development-guide/standards/kubernetes/secrets.md

 # Secrets
 Where possible, secrets should not be stored within an application or Kubernetes pod.
 Instead, clusters should use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) as per Microsoft recommendation.

-When secrets in a pod are unavoidable, for example when a third party API key is needed, secrets should be stored in Azure Key Vault and injected into Kubernetes `Secret` resources via CI.
+When secrets in a pod are unavoidable, for example when a third party API key is needed, secrets should be directly injected from secure vault at deployment.

-**Note** The approach for unavoidable secrets is under review and it is likely that the programme will adopt a tool such as [Kubernetes Secrets Store CSI Driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver).
+This is a more secure method of accessing the secrets than storing them in base64 encoded Kubernetes secrets and has been agreed at CTWG.

+**Note** An example in the demo service is coming soon.